-COLL 1000 - College Survival Strategies (2 credit hours, 1500 minutes)
+COLL 1000 - College Success and Survival Skills (2 credit hours, 1500 minutes)

-This course is intended to assist the learner in attaining the skills necessary to achieve academic and professional success and to improve student retention.
-Topics include Getting off to a Good Start, Time and Money Management, Reading Skills, Test taking Skills, Wellness, Information Literacy, Communication Skills, and Career Planning Strategies.
+This course is designed to provide tools to assist students to acquire skills necessary to achieve academic and professional success in their chosen occupational/technical program of study.
+Topics include: Getting off to a Good Start, Learning and Personality Styles, Time and Money Management, Study and Test Taking Skills, Stress Management and Wellness, Communication Skills, and Career Exploration.